How to find Cheap Canadian Flights

 STA Travel is an excellent company if you are under 26 or if you are a student.
 The company offers discounted airfare as well as travel passes that save on attractions.
 Make sure to check out their website.

-Air Canada is the official Canadian Airline and of course, has the most options and packages that combine international with Canadian domestic flights.
+Air Canada is the flag carrier and largest airline in Canada and offers the most options and packages that combine international with Canadian domestic flights.
 They have partnered with other international carriers.
-From my experience, if I fly Air Canada and have an inland connection and get stranded because of delays, they look after me well.
+From my experience, if I fly Air Canada and have an inland connection and get stranded because of delays, they look after me

 Lufthansa, KLM and Swiss all have a good reputation with travellers.
 Edelweiss Air offers direct flights between Switzerland and Canada during the summer season.

-You can save some money flying to Canada through the USA.
+You can save money flying to Canada through the USA.
 Taking those routes means longer travelling time and more stops on the way.
 I tried it once but it was not worth the hassle for me.
+This option might be worth it if you want to rent a car for your trip.
+Car rental prices in the US are cheaper than in Canada as well.

 My favourite search engine to find a cheap flight is Kiwi.com.
 Check out Travel Resources for deals as well.